JiyaS247/student-score-prediction-ml/README.md

 Decision Tree and Random Forest for non-linear prediction and classification tasks.

 # Results
 Linear and Ridge Regression performed best with lower error (RMSE ≈ 2.18).
-Random Forest performed well for classification and feature importance insights (F1 ≈ 0.98).
+Random Forest achieved strong performance in classification tasks (F1 ≈ 0.98).

 # Limitations
 Depends on dataset quality and may not generalize to all real-world scenarios.